Food Allergy and Anaphylactic Shock Reaction

 Anaphylactic Shock is a life threatening allergic reaction.
 After an initial exposure to a specific type of food the affected person’s immune system becomes sensitised to that allergen.
-This means that after exposure to the food afterwards (say in a restaurant) the reaction is severe and involves the whole body.
+This means that after exposure to the food afterwards the reaction is severe and involves the whole body.
+This is particularly hard to manage in a restaurant, takeaway or sandwich shop as you are reliant upon adequate food labelling.

 What Happens when you go into Anaphylactic Shock?

-Breathing becomes difficult as the airways become obstructed and swellings and hives on the lips and eyelids and throat can appear.
-If the airways become blocked a heart attack can result.
+Breathing becomes difficult as the airways become obstructed.
+Swellings and hives on the lips and eyelids and throat can appear.
+This is extremely dangerous because if the airways become blocked a heart attack can result.

-Additional symptoms can include nausea of vomiting , slurred speech, abdominal pain or cramping and skin redness.
+Other symptoms can include nausea and vomiting , slurred speech, abdominal pain or cramping and skin redness.

 What is the Treatment for Anaphylactic Shock?

-It cannot be stressed enough that anaphylactic shock is a life threatening condition and immediate professional attention is required.
+It cannot be stressed enough that this is a life threatening condition and immediate professional attention is required.
 It is an emergency.
+You must act as quickly as possible.

-Depending on how quickly medical assistance arrives – and it is vital that there is no delay then drugs can be administered that open the airways and raise blood pressure from the low level caused by the anaphylactic shock.
+Once medical assistance arrives drugs can be administered that open the airways.
+They will also raise blood pressure from the low level caused by the severe reaction to food allergens.

 What is the Prognosis for Anaphylactic Shock cases?

-What Can I do if I think I have suffered from a Anaphylactic Shock Caused by Food Poisoning?
+What Can I do if I think I, or a loved one, have suffered from a Anaphylactic Shock Caused by Food Allergens?